AAitorG/napari-DINOSim/docs/plugin_documentation.md

-# napari-dinoSim Plugin Documentation
+# napari-DINOSim Plugin Documentation

-This document provides a detailed overview of the `napari-dinosim` widget, its components, and how to use them.
+This document provides a detailed overview of the `napari-DINOSim` widget, its components, and how to use them.

 ## Overview

-The `napari-dinosim` widget provides a user interface within napari for performing zero-shot image segmentation using DINO vision transformer models.
+The `napari-DINOSim` widget provides a user interface within napari for performing zero-shot image segmentation using DINO vision transformer models.
 It allows users to:

 - Load different DINOv2 models (small, base, large, giant).
 - Select an image layer from the napari viewer.